-Today on the podcast we are going to dive deep into the topic of sleep.
+Today on the podcast, we're going to dive deep into the topic of sleep.
 I selfishly invited Jenn Trepeck to the podcast, because I have questions about sleep and I wanted to ask somebody who thinks and knows more about sleep than I do.
-In this episode, we talked through sleep trackers, why sleep is important, how to improve our sleep, how to start to look at sleep holistically.
-And I got some of the answers about heart rate variability about readiness scores.
-So if that's something that you've been curious about one how to improve your sleep, two, how to know maybe if you're not getting enough sleep, what are some of the recommendations when it comes to getting better sleep, then this podcast episode is going to be for you.
+In this episode, we talked through sleep trackers, why sleep is important, how to improve our sleep, and how to start to look at sleep holistically.
+So if you've been wondering how to improve your sleep and how to know if you're getting enough, then this podcast episode is going to be for you.

 Follow me on Instagram!

 You're listening to Biceps after Babies radio episode number 131.

 Hello and welcome to Biceps after Babies radio.
 A podcast for ladies who know that fitness is

 about so much more than pounds lost or PRs.
 It's about feeling confident in your skin and